Hoodster/UniversityOfTechnology-SumThreeIntegers/README.md

-# Silesian University Of Technology - Sum Of Three Integers
+# Silesian University Of Technology #Sum Of Three Integers